Monitoring Proxmox VE with Grafana Stack on LXC

 continue: false # Stop matching after this route

-# Route 2: Telegram for telegram channel alerts (storage & VMs)
+# Route 2: Telegram for telegram channel alerts (storage)

 - match: